 Baingan bharta is also made by roasting eggplants, removing their skins and mashing the flesh.
 Then, onions, garlic, ginger, pepper and tomatoes are sauteed in mustard (or vegetable) oil.
 Once cooked, the mashed eggplant is added and cooked in the tomato sauce.

 In Trinidad, we don’t make a distinction between the two – we call both baigan choka.
-And we often leave the tomatoes out (we use them to make to make tomato choka instead).
+And we often leave the tomatoes out (we use them to make tomato choka instead).
 Besides that, mustard oil is not widely used in Caribbean cooking.

 Baba ganoush is a Mediterranean dish that is also made by roasting eggplant.
 The cooked flesh is blended together with tahini, olive oil, lemon juice, and seasonings.
 Baba ganoush and baigan choka are very different dishes and have different flavor profiles.